Attack on Pearl Harbor

 The "surprise" attack

 On 27 January 1941 Joseph Grew, Ambassador to Japan, secretly cabled the United States with information gathered from Ricardo Rivera Schreiber, Peruvian Minister to Japan, that Japan military forces planned a surprise mass attack at Pearl Harbor in case of 'trouble' with the United States, information that was declassified only twelve years later.
+Oliver Lyttleton, then British minister of production, said in 1944:Japan was provoked into attacking America at Pearl Harbor.
+It is a travesty of history to say that America was forced into the war.

-The mainstream media owned and controlled by the power elite themselves try to make the world believe that nobody, not even the most advanced intelligence apparatus in the world, foresaw any signs of the coming attack.
+The mainstream media owned and controlled by the power elite try to make the world believe that nobody, not even the most advanced intelligence apparatus in the world, foresaw any signs of the coming attack.
 See for example NPR's misinformation article No, FDR Did Not Know The Japanese Were Going To Bomb Pearl Harbor *.
-But in reality there were even newspapers which warned for a coming attack on Pearl Harbor, like for example The Honolulu Advertiser * and The Hawaii Herald Tribune *.
+But in reality there were even newspapers which warned for a coming attack on Pearl Harbor, like for example The Honolulu Advertiser* and The Hawaii Herald Tribune*.
 Foreknowledge of the attack shows that the attack on Pearl Harbor was a false flag.
 The Anglo-American elite achieved their goal...

 US enters war